neu-se/CS4530-Spring-2022/Assignments/project-deliverable.md

 * The documentation covers all steps that the user would need to take to exercise all of your user stories.
 * Screenshots are included that capture the key interactions between a user and your new feature.
 * Course staff were able to follow these instructions to successfully interact with your project implementation.
-* The section is at most 4 pages, NOT including figures --- fewer pages are absolutely acceptable, consider this a rough limit
+* The section is at most 4 pages (roughly 2,000 words maximum), NOT including figures --- fewer pages are absolutely acceptable, consider this a rough limit

 ##### Meets minimum requirements:
 * The Feature contains documentation for a user to interact with your updated version of Covey.Town, but perhaps does not fully describe how.